DLXPlugins/highlight-and-share/readme.txt

 * Initial release on WordPress.org

 == Upgrade Notice ==

+= 3.1.2 =
+Prevent HAS from showing in the admin area.

 = 3.1.1 =
 Fixing infinite loop issue with JS errors when clicking on the buttons.